eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 ## Part 2

-For part two we are required to expand upon the game we created in part one.
+For part two, we are required to expand upon the game we created in part one.
-We are to now create a _Hard Mode_, in-which at the start of each round the players health is now reduced by one HP.
+We are now to create a _Hard Mode_, in which, at the start of each round, the player's health is reduced by one HP.
-Based on this addition we need to work out what the revised minimum mana spent can be to still win the battle.
+Based on this addition, we need to determine the revised minimum mana spent required to still win the battle.

-We will first create the additional `BattleTransition` step, defining how the Hard Mode modifies the battle state.
+We will first create the additional `BattleTransition` step, defining how Hard Mode modifies the battle state.

 ```typescript
 const applyHardMode: BattleTransition = state => ({